Pech language

 Pech or Pesh is a Chibchan language spoken in Honduras.
 It was formerly known as Paya, and continues to be referred to in this manner by several sources, though there are negative connotations associated with this term.
-Alternatively, it has rarely also been referred to as Seco, Bayano, Taia, Towka, and Poyuai.
-According to Ethnologue there were a thousand speakers in 1993.
+It has also been referred to as Seco.
+There are 300 speakers according to Yasugi (2007).
 It is spoken near the north-central coast of Honduras, in the Dulce Nombre de Culmí municipality of Olancho Department.

+Classification

-Pech is thought to have South American origin, as it shares similar roots with the Kuna language of Panama.
+Pech is thought to have a South American origin, as it shares similar roots with the Guna language of Panama.
 Pech is the only remaining Chibchan language in Honduras and is currently classified as a severely endangered language.

+On the basis of shared grammatical innovations, Pache (2023) argues that Pech is most closely related to the Arhuacic languages of northern Colombia, forming a Pech-Arhuacic subgroup.

 Distribution

 According to Dennis Holt (1999), Pech is spoken by perhaps around 600 people in Olancho Department and Colón Department of Honduras.
 Pech used to be spoken in the town of Dulce Nombre de Culmí in the Río Guampú watershed, but Pech speakers moved out of the town due to the influx of Ladino migrants.
 The three primary Pech settlements are as follows.